 Located in a picturesque wilderness on the outskirts of Charleston, South Carolina, Cooper River celebrated its 40th anniversary in 2018.

-Beyond its business operations, Cooper River has a distinguished record of conservation, which its employees exemplify through their support for nearby wildlife.
+Over the past four decades, the plant has compiled a distinguished record of conservation leadership, which its employees exemplify through their support for nearby wildlife initiatives.

-The plant is surrounded by dense forests and wetlands with a rich ecosystem of plants and animals indigenous to the South Carolina Lowcountry, including long leaf pines, wild turkeys, white-tailed deer, wood ducks, bluebirds and redcockaded woodpeckers.
-The forests and wetlands serve as a vast outdoor classroom and nature preserve for local schools and community organizations, such as search-andrescue dog training teams and veterans groups.
+The forests and wetlands serve as a vast outdoor classroom and nature preserve for local schools and community organizations, such as search-and-rescue dog training teams and veterans groups.

-BP contributes to the communities around Cooper River by, among other things, supporting education programs focused on science, technology, engineering and math (STEM).
+BP also contributes to the communities around Cooper River by supporting science, technology, engineering and math (STEM) education programs.

 For example, the company donated money to help build a new interactive STEM lab for a neighboring elementary school, and it supported the construction of a new fabrication lab at Laing Middle School, which in 2017 was named America’s top STEM-focused middle school.

-In addition, Cooper River employees support the PTSD River Challenge, a 125-mile kayaking excursion in which combat veterans paddle through South Carolina waterways to raise awareness of post-traumatic stress disorder and veteran suicide.
+In addition, Cooper River employees support the annual PTSD River Challenge, a 175-mile kayaking excursion in which combat veterans paddle through South Carolina waterways to raise awareness of post-traumatic stress and veteran suicide.